-If you’re buying a home in Belgium as an expat, you’ll first have to get to grips with mortgages in Belgium.
-While home loans aren’t radically differently to other European countries, there are some unique elements you’ll need to be aware of.
+If you’re buying a home in Belgium, you’ll first have to get to grips with mortgages.
+While home loans aren’t radically different, there are some unique elements you’ll need to be aware of.

 In this guide, expat finance expert Dave Deruytter of ING Belgium offers advice on mortgages for expats moving to Belgium.

 With over 50 years of experience in advising expats on their finances, ING offers a range of banking, insurance and financial services to professionals moving to Belgium - from bank accounts to mortgages and advice on the Belgian pension system.

 Mortgages in Belgium

 Economists suggest that while mortgages in Belgium remain cheap, the climate of extremely low interest rates may now be coming to an end.
 Despite this, in the third quarter of 2018, residential mortgage lending in Belgium increased by 18% year-on-year, according to data from the European Mortgage Federation.

 In February 2019, the National Bank of Belgium warned that lenders are offering too many loans at 90% or more of a property’s value, with a quarter of borrowers spending more than half of their monthly income on mortgage payments.

 The National Bank Lending Rate in Belgium can have an effect on the cost of mortgages.
 This rate is the average interest charged on loans by commercial banks to private individuals and companies.
 In December 2018, the lending rate dropped to just 1.57%, the lowest level seen in the last decade.

 Getting a mortgage as a foreigner in Belgium